How to Trust Learned Loop Amplitudes: Introduction

 For virtual loop amplitudes, the numerical complexity rises not only with the number of loops, but also with the number of kinematic scales, related to the number of external legs and their virtuality, and mass scales.
 At two loops and beyond, their direct evaluation inside the simulation code is often not feasible.
 To construct a surrogate amplitude, the full higher-order amplitude is first used to generate a reference training dataset.
 This data is then used to construct or learn a surrogate.
 An interesting aspect of this surrogate is that for training data without significant numerical noise, the network should interpolate rather than fit a function~\cite{Plehn:2022ftl}.
 For $2\to 2$ amplitudes, we can use two-dimensional interpolation grids~\cite{Heinrich:2017kxx,Czakon:2017dip,Heinrich:2020ckp,Heinrich:2022idm,Agarwal:2024pod,CampilloAveleira:2024rnp}.
 For $2\to 3$ amplitudes, even with fixed masses, five-dimensional grids are challenging in the required number of data points and in the interpolation techniques.
 Ultra-fast ML-surrogates have been shown to be more accurate than traditional techniques~\cite{Breso:2024jlt}.
 A natural application are two-loop amplitudes for $t\bar{t}H$ production, where partial results have been calculated in Refs.~\cite{Catani:2022mfv,FebresCordero:2023pww,Wang:2024pmv,Devoto:2024nhl,Agarwal:2024jyq}.

 For precision simulations, it is crucial that we control surrogate uncertainties.
 In addition to globally defined numerical noise, a given phase space region might be poorly described, leading to a biased prediction of the observables in this region.
-A numerically expensive solution is to re-weight all events by the true-to-surrogate amplitude ratio~\cite{Janssen:2023ahv,Bothmann:2025lwg}.
-A more efficient solution for multi-loop amplitudes is to equip the surrogate with a calibrated uncertainty estimate~\cite{Badger:2022hwf,ATLAS:2024rpl,Bahl:2024gyt,Bahl:2025xvx, Beccatini:2025tpk}, and then ensure that the largest uncertainties do not correspond to a localized failure mode in phase space.
+A comparably expensive solution is to use the surrogate amplitude just to increase the unweighting efficiency while still using the true amplitude during event generation~\cite{Janssen:2023ahv,Bothmann:2025lwg}.
+An alternative approach avoiding the evaluation of the true amplitude during event generation --- particularly useful for multi-loop amplitudes --- is to equip the surrogate with a calibrated uncertainty estimate~\cite{Badger:2022hwf,ATLAS:2024rpl,Bahl:2024gyt,Bahl:2025xvx, Beccatini:2025tpk}, and then ensure that the largest uncertainties do not correspond to a localized failure mode in phase space.
 Depending on the failure mode, a correctly learned uncertainty can then be used to improve the training data and training procedure~\cite{Badger:2022hwf,Beccatini:2025tpk}.

 The paper is structured as follows.
 In Sec.~\ref{sec:surr} we introduce a set of conceptual improvements to probabilistic (amplitude) regression: in Sec.~\ref{sec:surr_prob} we review the existing concepts and introduce a Student's $t$-likelihood approach for non-Gaussian problems; in Sec.~\ref{sec:surr_syst} we show how Gaussian systematics only appear for phase space dimensions beyond $2\to 2 $ scattering; in Sec.~\ref{sec:surr_local} we introduce a way to analyze if low-accuracy amplitudes cluster in phase space; and in Sec.~\ref{sec:surr_sample} we propose an adaptive two-step sampling procedure to optimize the network training locally.
 We demonstrate these new techniques for di-Higgs production at leading order (LO) and next-to-leading order (NLO) in QCD in Sec.~\ref{sec:2to2}.
 We then illustrate the performance gain for top-associated Higgs production at NLO as an example for a more challenging $2\to 3$ process in Sec.~\ref{sec:2to3}.
 In Sec.~\ref{sec:conclusions} we conclude that this phase space-controlled training will allow us to use ML-surrogate amplitudes for perturbative precision simulations.